 - Always follow "Tractor Shutdown Procedure" provided in this manual before dismounting the tractor. - Perform scheduled maintenance.
 Check for loose hardware, missing parts, broken parts, structural cracks, and excessive wear.
 Make repairs before putting the implement back into service. - Do not alter implement or replace parts on the implement with other brands.
 Other brands may not fit properly or meet OEM (Original Equipment Manufacturer) specifications.
 They can weaken the integrity and impair the safety, function, performance, and life of the implement.
 Replace parts only with genuine OEM parts. - Buildup of debris around moving components and gearboxes is a fire hazard.
-Keep rotating parts and gearboxes free from debris. - Improper oil level can cause bearing failure and be a fire hazard.
-Maintain proper gearbox oil level.
+Keep rotating parts and gearboxes free from debris to avoid serious injury and property damage. - Improper oil level can cause bearing failure and be a fire hazard.
+Maintain proper gearbox oil level to avoid serious injury and property damage.